 - High performance is absolutely put the graphics card as the graphics processing unit which considered as the highest capability.

-The Power saving mode is perfect for notebook, tablet, and laptop that not intended for a heavy workload.
-In the other hand, the High performance mode is good for power-intensive activities, such as video games, video editing, and rendering.
+The Power saving mode is perfect for notebooks, tablets, and laptops that are not intended for a heavy workload.
+On the other hand, the High performance mode is good for power-intensive activities, such as video games, video editing, and rendering.

 Therefore, please choose the mode that suits your goal and device.